Disclaimer

 - SCD Type 6: A hybrid approach combining Types 1, 2, and 3 for comprehensive tracking.

-table) when historical tracking is required.Summary
+table) when historical tracking is required.Data Vault

 And that wraps up our series on data modeling!
 Throughout these articles, we’ve covered a lot Normalization, Denormalization, Dimensional Modeling, Data Vault, Wide Tables, and now, how to track historical data efficiently while keeping a current state when needed.
 Hope you found it useful 🚀!